-If the underwriters' option to purchase additional common shares to cover over-allotments, if any, in connection with this offering, is exercised in full, the number of shares held by the existing shareholders after this offering would be reduced to 79% of the total number of shares outstanding after this offering, and the number of shares held by new investors would increase to 5,175,000 shares, or 21% of the total number of shares outstanding after this offering.
+If the underwriters' option to purchase additional common shares to cover over-allotments, if any, in connection with this offering, is exercised in full, the number of shares held by the existing shareholders after this offering would be reduced to offering, and the number of shares held by new investors would increase to shares, or % of the total number of shares outstanding after this offering.

-The number of common shares shown as outstanding in the table above is based on 19,607,468 common shares after giving effect to the automatic conversion of all outstanding Class A convertible preferred shares as of December 31, 2016, assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares," which will occur immediately prior to the consummation of this offering, into an estimated aggregate of 6,363,900 common shares and excludes:
+The number of common shares to be outstanding after this offering is based on 43,882,226 of our common shares after giving effect to the automatic conversion of all outstanding Class A convertible preferred shares as of December 31, 2016, which will occur immediately prior to the consummation of this offering, into an aggregate of 12,554,665 common shares and excludes:

-- 915,460 common shares issuable upon the exercise of fully-vested outstanding options to issue common shares, as of December 31, 2016, at a weighted-average exercise price of C\$8.62 per share (or \$6.47 per share, as converted); - 995,061 common shares issuable upon the exercise of unvested outstanding options to issue common shares, as of December 31, 2016, at a weighted-average exercise price of C\$14.51 per share (or \$10.89 per share, as converted); - 709,508 common shares reserved for future issuance under our stock option plan; and - 356,895 common shares issuable upon the exercise of an outstanding Class A preferred share warrant, assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described in "Capitalization Special Conversion Adjustment for Class A Preferred Shares," at an exercise price of \$11.69 per share.
+- 2,184,871 common shares issuable upon the exercise of fully-vested outstanding options to issue common shares, as of December 31, 2016, at a weighted-average exercise price of C\$3.61 per share (or \$2.69 per share, as converted); - 2,387,304 common shares issuable upon the exercise of unvested outstanding options to issue common shares, as of December 31, 2016, at a weighted-average exercise price of C\$6.08 per share (or \$4.53 per share, as converted); - 1,693,337 common shares reserved for future issuance under our stock option plan; - 280,000 common shares issuable upon the exercise of outstanding common share warrants, at a weighted-average exercise price of C\$4.86 per share (or \$3.62 per share, as converted); and - 704,081 common shares issuable upon the exercise of an outstanding Class A preferred share warrant, at an exercise price of \$4.90 per share.

-To the extent that new options are issued under our share-based compensation plans or we issue additional common shares, convertible debt or equity-linked instruments in the future, there will be further dilution to investors participating in this offering.
+To the extent that new options are issued under our share-based compensation plans or we issue additional common shares, convertible debt or equitylinked instruments in the future, there will be further dilution to investors participating in this offering.